dapphub/dapptools/README.md

 The basic tool to read information from a contract is [`seth call`], which performs a call without publishing a transaction.

-For example, you can read the total supply parameter the [MakerDAO] fund using the ERC20 ABI:
+For example, you can read the total supply of the [MakerDAO] token using the ERC20 ABI:

     $ MKR_TOKEN=0x9f8F72aA9304c8B593d555F12eF6589cC3A579A2
     $ seth call $MKR_TOKEN "totalSupply()"